DoctorMcKay/node-tf2/README.md

 ### sortBackpack(sortType)

 Sorts your backpack. `sortType` is the ID of the type of sort you want.
 I don't know which sort type is which code, so you'll have to figure that out for yourself.

+### sendProfessorSpeks(accountID)

+If you're premium and you haven't sent them yet, this will thank a "helpful user" and grant them [Professor Speks](http://wiki.teamfortress.com/wiki/Professor_Speks).
+If they already have Speks, this will increment their "New Users Helped" counter.

+The `accountID` parameter should be the recipient's account ID.
+In the Steam3 rendered ID format [U:1:46143802], 46143802 would be the account ID.
+In a 64-bit Steam ID, the account ID is the lower 32 bits (or the 64-bit ID minus 76561197960265728).

+The recipient does not need to be on your friends list or in-game.

 # Events